ethereum/EIPs/EIPS/eip-pbmrc1.md

 ## Abstract

-This PBMRC outlines a smart contract interface that builds upon the [ERC-1155](./eip-1155.md) standard to introduce the concept of a purpose bound money (PBM) defined in the [Project Orchid Whitepaper](../assets/eip-pbmrc1/MAS-Project-Orchid.pdf).
+This proposal outlines a smart contract interface that builds upon the [ERC-1155](./eip-1155.md) standard to introduce the concept of a purpose bound money (PBM) defined in the [Project Orchid Whitepaper](../assets/eip-pbmrc1/MAS-Project-Orchid.pdf) and [PBM Technical Whitepaper](../assets/eip-pbmrc1/PBM-Technical-Whitepaper.pdf).

-It builds upon the [ERC-1155](./eip-1155.md) standard, by leveraging pre-existing, widespread support that wallet providers have implemented, to display the PBM and trigger various transfer logic.
+It builds upon the ERC-1155 standard, by leveraging pre-existing, widespread support that wallet providers have implemented, to display the PBM and trigger various transfer logic.

 ## Motivation